-If the node you are adding is an MDMS server node, be sure to use the /DATABASE qualifier.
-If the node you are creating is to be a database server node, you need to edit all SYS\$STARTUP:MDMS\$SYSTARTUP.COM files in your domain and add this node to the definition of MDMS\$DATABASE_SERVERS.
+If the node you are adding is an MDMS server node, the installation procedure will create the node using the /DATABASE qualifier.
+In addition, you need to edit all SYS\$STARTUP:MDMS\$SYSTARTUP.COM files in your domain and add this node to the definition of MDMS\$DATABASE_SERVERS.